 One of the recurring debates when it comes to property ownership is whether to include utilities in the overall rental bills or have the tenants pay for them separately.
 Including utilities has generated a mixed response, with some people seeing advantages, and other people seeing it as a hindrance.
-Consider some of the following pros and cons of including utilities in your rental bills.
+Consider some of the following pros and cons of including it in your rental bills.

 Including utility costs in your rental bills has some advantages that can benefit your business.
 Some of these advantages include: